Welcome to Heartlink and our website!

 We are a very active group providing one-to one advice, running a community hub, holding regular meetings with cardiologists, running public information desks and stalls, running a weekly walkers group and much more.

-OUR NEXT EVENT is:
+OUR NEXT EVENT is our COMMUNITY HUB

 ALL WELCOME